fkie-cad/FACT_core/README.md

 It is possible to install FACT on any Linux distribution but the installer is limited to Ubuntu 16.04 and 18.04 at the moment.

+:exclamation: **Caution: FACT is not intended to be used as public internet service.
+The GUI is not a hardened WEB-application and it may take your server at risk!**

 ## Installation

 The installation is generally wrapped in a single script.
 Some features can be selected specifically though.